VirtuosoResearch/DeepFake-Detection/README.md

 The project uses the "Deepfake and Real Images" dataset from Kaggle, consisting of real and deepfake-generated images.

 ### Dataset Details
-**Source**: Sourced from Kaggle, provided by user Manjil Karki, which is a part of the OpenForensics dataset.
+**Source**: Sourced from Kaggle [https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images], provided by user Manjil Karki, which is a part of the OpenForensics dataset [https://zenodo.org/records/5528418#.YpdlS2hBzDd].
 This dataset is specifically designed for the challenging task of multi-face forgery detection and segmentation in-the-wild.

 ### Original Dataset Citation
 The OpenForensics dataset used in this project was introduced in the following research paper: